parallelchain-io/parallelchain-docs/docs/toolings/pchain_cli/transaction.md

     ```

 ### Submit Transaction to ParallelChain
-After preparing the transaction json file, you can now submit the transaction with keypair.
+After preparing the transaction json file, you can now submit the transaction to the blockchain with your keypair.

 Example: